Cholula (Mesoamerican site): History

 The earliest occupation dates back to the Early Formative period.
 In the 1970s, Mountjoy discovered a waterlogged deposit dating to the late Middle Formative period near the ancient lakeshore.
 The earliest construction evidence at Cholula dates to the Late Formative period.
-Initial stages of the Great Pyramid probably date to the Terminal Formative Period and show stylistic resemblance to early Teotihuacan.
-Estimates suggest that during the Formative period the site extended for about 2 square kilometers, with a population of five to ten thousand.
+The initial stages of the Great Pyramid probably date to the Terminal Formative Period and show stylistic resemblance to early Teotihuacan.
+Estimates suggest that during the Formative period, the site extended for about 2 square kilometers, with a population of five to ten thousand.

 The Classical period is known for the construction of the Great Pyramid.
-At least stages 3 and 10 were built during this period and many other mounds of the urban zone, like the Cerro Cocoyo, Edificio Rojo, San Miguelito and the Cerro Guadalupe, were also constructed at this point in time.
-The central ceremonial precinct included the Great Pyramid, a big plaza to the west, and the Cerro Cocoyo as the west most pyramid of the plaza group.
+Stages 3 and 4 were built during this period, as well as many other mounds of the urban zone, like Cerro Cocoyo, Edificio Rojo, San Miguelito, and Cerro Guadalupe.
+The central ceremonial precinct included the Great Pyramid, a big plaza to the west, and the Cerro Cocoyo as the westmost pyramid of the plaza group.
 Classical period Cholula most likely covered around 5 square kilometers, and had an estimated population of fifteen to twenty thousand individuals.

 During the Early Postclassic there might have been an ethnic change, suggested by the influx of Gulf Coast motifs and by the burial at the pyramid of an individual with Maya-style cranial modification and inlaid teeth.

 Cholula reached its maximum size and population during the Postclassic period.
 It covered 10 square kilometers and had a population of thirty to fifty thousand.
 During this period, ethnic changes divide the historical sequence into two phases: the Tlachihualtepetl and Cholollan phases.
 The Tlachihualtepetl phase (CE 700–1200) is named after the city of the Great Pyramid as it was recorded in the Historia Tolteca-Chichimeca ethnohistoric source.
 During this phase according to the ethnohistoric accounts, Cholula was taken over by the Gulf Coast group known as the Olmec-Xicallanca, who made it their capital.
 From there, they controlled the high plateau of Puebla and Tlaxcala.
 Under this group, the potters of Cholula began to develop the fine polychrome wares that were to become the most popular vessels in all of ancient Mexico.

 In CE 1200, ethnic Tolteca-Chichimeca conquered Cholula.
-At this point, the Patio of the Altars was destroyed and the ceremonial center (with the “new” Pyramid of Quetzalcoatl) was moved to the present zócalo (main plaza) of Cholula.
-Polycrome pottery from this phase used distinctive design configurations but was derived from the earlier styles.
-The “laca” pottery also dates to this period.
+At this point, the Patio of the Altars was destroyed and the ceremonial center (with the "new" Pyramid of Quetzalcoatl) was moved to the present zócalo (main plaza) of Cholula.
+Polychrome pottery from this phase used distinctive design configurations but was derived from earlier styles.
+The "laca" pottery also dates to this period.